Willie10r/Forever/README.md

 # forever
-this is a web page for my wife's photography
+This is a web page for my wife's photography.
+I am currently learning web development.
+This is one of my first projects with out a tutorial!